-poll: A control frame sent by the hub to grant an immediate polled allocation to the addressed node or to inform the node of a future poll.
+poll: A control frame or its variant sent by the hub to grant an immediate polled allocation to the addressed node or to inform the node of an intended future poll.

 polled allocation: A non-reoccurring time interval, typically outside scheduled allocations, that a node obtains using improvised access to initiate a frame transaction.
 A polled allocation is an uplink allocation, suitable for "unexpected" or "extra" uplink traffic (for example, due to data rate variations and/or channel impairments).